-The sixteenth annual Festival of Books runs from Columbus Day weekend through the month of October, with special books for sale online and distinguished authors discussing their latest works via Zoom.
-Their presentations are free but require registration.
+The sixteenth annual Festival of Books ran from Columbus Day weekend through the month of October, with special books for sale online and distinguished authors discussing their latest works via Zoom.
+All presentations were offered free of charge.

 Members Only Day

 Spencertown Academy members have early access to the online sale.
 Make sure your membership is current or you may miss out on this special opportunity.
 Take advantage of this and other member perks by joining now.

 SATURDAY, OCTOBER 9, 9:00AM – SUNDAY, OCTOBER 31, Midnight

 Close to 500 carefully selected volumes in like-new condition, as well as CDs, DVDs, vinyl LPs and ephemera, fill the virtual shelves of the Special Book Room.
 Richly illustrated coffee table books and rare collectible books are highlights this year.
 The collection includes art, architecture, design, biography/memoir, cookbooks, fiction, children’s/young adults, history, music/film, photography, signed books and other offerings.
 Quirky or collectible, rare or simply stunning, all are priced accordingly from $5 to $1,000 and everything in between.
 NOTE: Purchases must be picked up at the Spencertown Academy Arts Center by appointment.
 There will be NO shipping.

 Thanks to all who watched and listened!
 All of our author presentations are available on the Spencertown Academy YouTube channel.

 THURSDAY, OCTOBER 7, 7:00PM